 16. Instead of eating out, pay for someone else’s meal – This is a sacrifice, but one you can make.
 If you have leftovers at home, go to your local diner and pay for someone else’s meal while they are eating.
 Make it someone you recognize or someone you don’t.
 Your choice.

 17. Pay for someone’s parking – Do you have a bunch of quarters laying around?
 Walk down a street of parking meters and increase the time allotted on someone’s parking.
 If they don’t use it all, the next person will benefit.

 18. Put dollar bills in envelopes with nice messages, and hand them out to the homeless – We can’t give money to every homeless person that we see (unfortunately), but we can give something.
 This will make someone smile and help a little bit financially.

 19. Donate a sick day to a person at work – Not all companies will allow this, but some will.
 If you have a bunch of extra sick days, consider donating one to a coworker in need.
 When there have been deaths or serious illnesses in the family, people can run through their sick days faster than they would have otherwise intended.

 20. Help someone through a hard time – Just lending an ear or a shoulder can mean the world to someone who needs to be heard.
 Offering that time can mean an awful lot.

 21. Do something – as a family – that helps another family – This can be anything from baking cookies to offering hand-me-downs of clothing or toys.
 See what you can come up with!

-22. Invite another family or couple over for popcorn and a holiday movie – Whether you celebrate a holiday at this time of year or not, there are some fun films that you can share with friends!
+22. Invite another family or couple over for popcorn and a holiday movie – Whether you celebrate a holiday at this time of year or not, there are tons of fun films that you can share with friends.
 If you aren’t in the mood for something classically “holiday,” think about movies like Die Hard, Love Actually or Home Alone.